 It’s basically a blog about how I mess up every day.
 A bit like watching Eastenders when you’re depressed, this blog is meant to make you feel much more confident about your own parenting, when you see what a hash I’m making of it.

-Besides blogging, I’m attempting to become a writer, and my first book should be out Autumn 2019.
-(Why not click here to make sure you don’t miss the updates on that?
-What’s that I hear?
+(What’s that I hear?
 Because you can’t be bothered?
 You lazy so-and-so.
 Click that clicker.
+You even get an amazing freebie 15 Spiritual Practices Every Tired Parent Needs To Know.
 What’s the worst that could happen?
-You can always unsubscribe when you realise I really am a pretty incompetent parent and Christ-follower.)
+You can always unsubscribe when you realise I really am a pretty incompetent parent and Christ-follower.

 What do I love?
 Why do you care?

 Because this is why you clicked on this page, of course, so I will tell you.
-I love to cook, bake, write lists, entertain, talk, make music and eat.
+I love to cook, bake, write lists, host guests, talk, make music and eat.
+(Mainly chocolate, but curry comes a close second.)

 What don’t I like?